jean/collective.hostout/README.rst

 Hostout gives you:

 - the ability to configure your Fabric_ commands from within buildout_
-- a framework for integrating different Fabric_ scripts via setup tools packages
+- a framework for integrating different Fabric_ scripts via setuptools packages
-- an out of the box deployment command for buildout_ based applications
+- an out-of-the-box deployment command for buildout_-based applications
-- plugins to integrate deployment further such as  hostout.supervisor_ and hostout.cloud_
+- plugins to automate deployment further such as  hostout.supervisor_ and hostout.cloud_